<Previous Lesson> <<Home>> < Next Lesson>

 He&HisFather *& is not acceptable |

-ExplicitlyIn Visual Basic, it is a good practice to declare the variables before using them by assigning names and data types.
-They are normally declared in the general section of the codes' windows using the Dim statement.
+before using them by assigning names and data types.
+They are normally declared

-You can use any variable to hold any data , but different types of variables are designed to work efficiently with different data types .Dim VariableName As DataType
+in the general section of the codes' windows using the Dim statement.
+You can use any variable to hold any data , but different types of variables are designed to work efficiently with different data types .

 If you want to declare more variables, you can declare them in separate lines or you may also combine more in one line , separating each variable with a comma, as follows:

-Dim VariableName1 As DataType1, VariableName2 As DataType2, VariableName3 As DataType3
+Dim VariableName1 As DataType1, VariableName2 As DataType2,VariableName3 As DataType3

 Dim password As String Dim yourName As String Dim firstnum As Integer Dim secondnum As Integer Dim total As Integer Dim doDate As Date Dim password As String, yourName As String, firstnum As Integer

 Unlike other programming languages, Visual Basic actually doesn't require you to specifically declare a variable before it's used.
-If a variable isn't declared, VB will automatically declare the variable as a Variant.
+If a variable isn't declared, VB willautomatically declare the variable as a Variant.
 A variant is data type that can hold any type of data.

 For string declaration, there are two possible types, one for the variable-length string and another for the fixed-length string.
 For the variable-length string, just use the same format as example 5.1 above.
-However, for the fixed-length string, you have to use the format as shown below:
+However, for the fixed-length string, you have to use the syntax as shown below:

-Dim VariableName as String * n, where n defines the number of characters the string can hold.
+where n defines the number of characters the string can hold.

 Dim yourName as String * 10